The 7 Principles of Fat Loss

-Unfortunately, anyone attempting to develop a diet and fitness plan to lose fat and keep it off is swimming against the current these days.
-There is so much conflicting information about the best way to lose fat that many people are suffering from paralysis through analysis.
+Developing your own diet and fitness fat-loss plan can feel like swimming against the current.
+There's so much conflicting information about the best way to lose fat that you might start to suffer from analysis paralysis.
 Do you go low-carb or low-fat?
 Do you count calories or not?
 Should you strength train or do cardio -- and what type?
-Are gluten and wheat really bad for you?
-What about the Paleo approach?
 How much protein do you need in a fat-loss phase?
-It can be exhausting for well-meaning people who want results to sift through all of this information and apply a practical, maintainable and fact-based approach.
-Read on to learn about the seven foundational fat-loss principles that the world’s leading experts use with their clients to get results.
+It can be exhausting for well-meaning people who want results to sift through all of this information and apply a practical, sustainable, fact-based approach.
+Read on to learn about the seven foundational fat-loss principles the world’s leading experts use with their clients to get results.

 ESTABLISH YOUR FAT-LOSS CALORIE REQUIREMENTS

-There is a reason this principle is first: If you get this wrong, you can apply the other six principles and experience very little success.
-Yes, calories do count a great deal.
-There are different tools and formulas that you can use to track them, including LIVESTRONG.COM’s MyPlate.
-To determine your calorie needs for weight loss, simply enter your age, current weight, weight-loss goal, height and gender, and your needs are determined in seconds.
-The number provided by the tool is your baseline calorie requirement for weight loss.
-If you’re active or exercise regularly, you can factor in these activities and your calorie needs will increase.
-Using a qualified tool like MyPlate helps you to lose weight at a healthy rate.
-Holly Mitchell, an International Federation of Bodybuilding and Fitness figure professional and nutrition coach with Lean Bodies Consulting, cautions against dropping calories too low too fast.
+There's a reason this principle is first: If you get this wrong, you can't expect to apply the other principles and experience much success.
+There are different tools and formulas you can use to track them, including LIVESTRONG.COM’s MyPlate.
+Enter your age, weight, weight-loss goal, height and gender for your baseline calorie requirement for weight loss.
+If you’re active or exercise regularly, your calorie needs will increase.
+Holly Mitchell, a nutrition coach with Lean Bodies Consulting, cautions against dropping calories too low too fast.
 “The goal is to see how much you can eat and still lose fat, not how little.
-If you start out with too large of a caloric deficit and plateau, you’ll have nowhere to go,” she adds.
+If you start out with too large of a caloric deficit and plateau, you’ll have nowhere to go,” she says.

-Find Out How Many Calories You Need to Be Eating With LIVESTRONG’s FREE MyPlate App
+Find Out How Many Calories You Need to Eat With LIVESTRONG.COM’s MyPlate App

-Eating enough protein is a critical component of an effective fat-loss plan.
-Kelly Plowe, resident registered dietitian at LIVESTRONG.COM, recommends including protein at meals and snacks for increased satiety and preserving muscle when trying to lose weight.
-“Getting enough protein in your diet is fairly easy to do with a little effort,” says Plowe.
-“Try incorporating eggs into your breakfast and yogurt and nut butters into your snacks, and aim to include lean proteins like chicken, fish and beans at lunch and dinner.”
-A 2013 study of 39 adults looked at the impact of a calorie-deficit diet with three different levels of protein intake -- the Recommended Daily Allowance (RDA), two times the RDA and three times the RDA.
-While all groups lost weight after 31 days, the loss of fat mass was higher in the two higher-protein diet groups.
-Mike Roussell, Ph.D., a private nutrition consultant and member of the LIVESTRONG.COM science advisory board, is also an advocate of protein.
-“It is best to spread your protein intake evenly across your meals while also having a fast-digesting form of protein (e.g., protein shake) immediately after exercise,” advises Roussell.
+Protein is a critical component of an effective fat-loss plan, as it increases satiety and preserves muscle when losing weight.
+“Try incorporating eggs into your breakfast and yogurt and nut butters into your snacks," says registered dietitian Kelly Plowe.
+"And aim to include lean proteins like chicken, fish and beans at lunch and dinner."
+A 2013 study found that calorie-deficit diets two to three times the recommended daily allowance of protein helped people lose more weight.
+Mike Roussell, Ph.D., a private nutrition consultant recommends spreading your protein intake evenly across your meals while also having a fast-digesting form (e.g., protein shake) immediately after exercise.

 14 Protein-Packed Breakfast Recipes